johnathan-sewell/writing/performance.md

 * Different browsers implement different logic for when, and in which order, the individual resource requests are dispatched.
 As a result, the performance of the application will vary from browser to browser.

+Turns out, bandwidth is not the limiting performance factor for most web applications.
+Instead, the bottleneck is the network roundtrip latency between the client and the server.

+## Networking, rendering, computing
+The execution of a web program primarily involves three tasks: fetching network resources, page layout + rendering, and JavaScript execution.

+Bandwidth doesn’t matter, much... increasing bandwidth yeilds less and less returns with latency constant.
+We need to speed up the network (cut latency) or reduce the number of requests and round trips (handshakes).

+TCP is optimized for long-lived connections and bulk data transfers. **Wireless latencies are significantly higher**, making networking optimization a critical priority for the mobile web

+TCP slow start?